sbhmprihar/CS50/README.md

 # CS50
-Harvard's CS50 : Intro to CS
+I'm using this repo to complete Harvard's CS50 : Intro to CS while simultaneously learning how to use git and github.